Sorry. Your search did not match any active Crucial part numbers or configuration IDs.

 How to disable start-up programs

-Go back into Task Manager, and the Start-up tab will show you any programs set to open when you start your computer.
+Go back into Task Manager, and the Startup tab will show you any programs set to open when you start your computer.
 Consider what you really need to open automatically, then turn off the other programs using the Disable button in the bottom corner.

-2. Check your web browser and add-ons
+3. Check your web browser and add-ons

 If your computer's running slowly while you surf the internet, you should make sure you're running the latest version of your web browser.
 If there’s an option to install new versions automatically, then enable it.